voidspace/voidspace.github.io/index.md

 Familiarity with industry standard tools such as git, mercurial, postgresql and jenkins.
 Three years spent wrestling MongoDB for Juju.

+Organiser and compere of the Python Language Summit 2010-2014 and the Dynamic Languages VM Summit at PyCon 2011.

 #### Past Work

 * 2017 - 2018 Principle Test Automation Engineer for Red Hat Ansible